ONELab Firmware Packaging & Upload

 ../_images/ONELabFirmwarePackagingFlow.jpg

-Referring to the above diagram, note that the customer will be required to provide one input into ONELab, the .cab file.
+As shown above, the customer will be required to provide one input into ONELab, the .cab file.

 UEFI Capsule Update .cap File Format and Creation